vlimki/gentoo-x220/README.md

 # gentoo-x220

 I am running a dual-kernel setup (`config/linux-*-x220` and `config/linux-*-desktop`).
-The X220 kernel is optimized and tries to be minimal, whereas the desktop kernel is just a stock configuration for now.
-I use my desktop for compiling packages, which is why I have `-O3` and `-flto` set in `make.conf`.
+The X220 kernel is optimized and tries to be minimal, whereas the desktop kernel is just a stock configuration for occasioal desktop usage (i.e., package compilation).
+The X200 kernel is optimized and works on the X220 as well.

-There is also an experimental configuration file (`config/linux-*-exp`) right now I use for aggressive trimming.

 ## Features